Avi-000-Avi/CodeBookk/README.md

 Bundling and transpiling code directly in the browser.
 This is a task normally done by running Webpack and Babel at your terminal!
 You will execute users' code safely in the browser just like how famous services like CodeSandBox and CodePen do.

 ### To Do
-> Deploy this project using a multi-package architecture to NPM, where your friends and employers can easily download and run your project.
+> Deploy this project using a multi-package architecture to NPM, where others can easily download and run your project.

 ## Goals Completed